Back to Blog

 • Set a session limit (e.g., "3 games maximum tonight")

-• Do 5-10 minutes of aim warm-up (DM, aim trainer)
+• Do 5–10 minutes of mechanical warm-up (DM, aim trainer)

-• Eat something, hydrate
+• Eat something, hydrate — cognitive performance degrades with low blood sugar

 • After a loss:

-• Review one thing you did wrong
+• Review one thing you did wrong (not teammates — yourself)

-• Consciously reset your mental state
+• Consciously reset your mental state before clicking "Find Match"

 • Session stopping rules: